Characterizing Attacks on Deep Reinforcement Learning: Adversarial Attacks on DRL

-\textbf{White-box attacks} In this setting, we assume that the attacker can access the agent's policy network $\pi(a|s)$ where $a$ refers to the action and $s$ refers to the state. \citeauthor{huang2017adversarial} has previously introduced one attack in this category that applies the FGSM method to generate white-box perturbation purely on observations.
-We reproduce this experiment with our \textsf{obs-fgsm-wb} attack.
+\textbf{White-box attacks}.
+In this setting, we assume that the attacker can access the agent's policy network $\pi(a|s)$ where $a$ refers to the action and $s$ refers to the state. \citeauthor{huang2017adversarial}\cite{huang2017adversarial} has previously introduced one attack in this category that applies the FGSM method to generate white-box perturbation purely on observations.
+We reproduce this experiment with our \textbf{\textsf{obs-fgsm-wb}} attack.
 This attack's application scenario is when we know the policy network's architecture and parameters.
-We also include a variant of Huang et al.'s attack that replaces FGSM with an optimization based method \citep{carlini2016towards} in \textsf{obs-cw-wb}.
-In addition, we propose an attack strategy \textit{\nattack{}} where the perturbation $h(s,w)$ is computed from a deep neural network. in a white-box setting.
-We call this attack \textsf{obs-nn-wb}.
-This attack works when where we know the policy network's architecture and parameters.
-We train the parameters $w$ of the attacker network based on the given policy $\pi$ to minimize victim policy's expected return when the perturbations are applied:

-Here $\tilde{r}$ refers to the opposite of the environment reward.
-With a fixed victim policy $\pi$, this attack is similar to training a policy.
-For example, in DQN, our goal is to perform gradient update on $w$ based on the following loss function:

-where $Q$ is the model under attack, $s'$ is the next state relative to current state $s$.
-In continuous control using DDPG, our goal is to perform gradient update on $w$ based on the following loss function